kragen/derctuo/markdown/wire-machines.md

 cuboctahedron, the polyhedral dual of the rhombic dodecahedron, since all its vertices are degree-4; but, by the time you eliminate its square faces as an offense against omnitriangulation, you are back to having a subdivided octahedron.
-It's a distinction without a difference.
+It’s a distinction without a difference.

 Dimensional stability
 ---------------------

-Even baling wire is fairly dimensionally stable, due to steel's temperature coefficient of expansion of some 12 ppm/°, compared to most other common materials.
+Even baling wire is fairly dimensionally stable, due to steel’s temperature coefficient of expansion of some 12 ppm/°, compared to most other common materials.
 Brick and glass (even soda-lime) exceed its dimensional stability, as does the lengthwise dimension of wood.